schibsted/spid-tech-docs/resources/articles/sdks/js/api-docs.md

 ```

 Checks if user has access to a product.
 Set `force` to `true` to force a
 roundtrip (e.g., bypass the cache).
-The callback will be called with an object,
+The callback will be called with two arguments the first being error
-whose `result` property will be `true` if the user has access to the product in
+and the second an object, whose `result` property will be `true`
+if the user has access to the product in question.
-question.

 ```js
 SPiD.hasProduct(2134423, function (response) {